iandouglas/ini-to-cardcannon/_output/book_club/stories.md

 ---

 ## Extensions
 If you finish the user stories above before the deadline, you are expected to attempt extension work.

-Extensions should not be attempted until all other work is complete.
+Extensions should not be attempted until all other work is complete, and completion points for extensions will not be counted unless all other stories are done.

 ```
 [ ] done

-User Story 21, User reviews are sortable
+User Story 21, (EXTENSION 1/4) User reviews are sortable

 As a Visitor,
 When I visit a user's show page to see their reviews,